Things to do in Holland Village

 14. Local shoe cobbler – One of the last of a dying trade

 We’re all about supporting locals here at TheSmartLocal, and this includes the elderly cobbler at Holland Village.
 You might’ve seen this uncle when exiting from Holland Village MRT, where he sets up his makeshift stall outside Crystal Jade.

 His current rates start from $5 and his working hours are from 10am/10.30am-8pm.
 However, this is depending on his personal schedule so it’s not always a guarantee that you’ll find him there.
 But given the affordability of his services, it’s defo worth engaging him to fix your broken footwear.
 Plus, it’s more eco-friendly than buying a new pair of shoes.

 Holland Village has come a long way from being just a watering hole for locals and the expatriate community living in the area’s HDB flats and landed houses.

 After checking out these unique finds above, you’ll have a wide variety of makan places to refuel at.
 Besides food centres, pay a visit to cafes like Sunday Folks and 2AM-Dessert Bar, or drop by restaurants Crystal Jade and Original Sin, a Mediterranean restaurant.
 You can also grab some iconic egg tarts at Tai Cheong Bakery at Lorong Liput.

-Original article published on 20th January 2022.
-Last updated by Andrew Hoon on 15th March 2023.
+Original article published on 20th January 2022 by Stephanie Long.
+Last updated by Joycelyn Yeow on 24th May 2023.

 Drop us your email so you won't miss the latest news.